 What is unique about the city Utrecht?

-Longstanding partnerships with civil society: Utrecht has been at the forefront of developing inclusion measures for refugees, asylum seekers and irregular migrants for decades.
-As the first Dutch city to offer legal support on top of emergency social assistance to irregular migrants, the municipality has longstanding partnerships with civil society and refugee solidarity organisations.
-What sets Utrecht apart from other progressive Dutch municipalities is that it has also developed policies for asylum seekers and irregular migrants.
+Longstanding partnerships with civil society: Utrecht has been at the forefront of developing inclusion measures for refugees, asylum seekers and undocumented migrants for decades.
+As the first Dutch city to offer legal support on top of emergency social assistance to undocumented migrants, the municipality has longstanding partnerships with civil society and refugee solidarity organisations.
+What sets Utrecht apart from other progressive Dutch municipalities is that it has also developed policies for asylum seekers and undocumented migrants.
 City actors have also brought “human rights home”, linking them to local issues.

 What is the focus of local migration policies?

 Reinventing asylum centres as local community centres: In 2015, the municipality seized a unique opportunity in the Dutch national policy context to develop its own innovative, alternative approach to asylum and refugee reception.
 For this project, the municipality applied for EU-UIA funding, thereby earning recognition across Europe.
 An exemplary feature of this “Plan Einstein” project involves the context-sensitive approach to the creation of a new type of urban collective space – mutually beneficial to both refugees and neighbouring residents.
 This emphasis on a shared environment, for communal living or learning, has been an effective method for building and sustaining local support for asylum centres.

 A very high success rate in resolving the status of undocumented migrants: Scholars and experts have applauded Utrecht’s measures and its success rate of over 90% in resolving the irregular status of approximately 900 people in the last ten years.
 From 2002-2019, this resulted in legal residence for 59% of cases.
 This success rate is considerably higher than the national average, and Utrecht’s policy advisors often credit the expertise of local NGOs for this success.